ibm-cloud-docs/devsecops/devsecops-tutorial-ci-toolchain.md

 {: toc-services="containers, ContinuousDelivery"}
 {: toc-completion-time="1h"}

 This tutorial is part 2 of a 4-part tutorial series where you learn {{site.data.keyword.cloud}} DevSecOps best practices by using a complete reference implementation that is available as a service and powered by {{site.data.keyword.contdelivery_full}}.
 In part 2 of this tutorial series, you use the toolchain template for continuous integration (CI) with security and compliance-related best practices in DevSecOps.
-It is preconfigured for {{site.data.keyword.contdelivery_short}} with inventory integration, change management with {{site.data.keyword.gitrepos}}, evidence collection, and deployment to {{site.data.keyword.containerlong_notm}}.
+It is preconfigured for continuous deployment with inventory integration, change management with {{site.data.keyword.gitrepos}}, evidence collection, and deployment to {{site.data.keyword.containerlong_notm}}.
 {: shortdesc}

 ## Before you begin